 There’s no single “right” or “wrong” answer to this interview question… but the hiring manager wants to know you have a system that works for YOU.
-When they ask, “what’s your leadership style”, they want to hear that you’ve figured out something that consistently works when you’re put in position to lead.
+When they ask, “what’s your leadership style”, they want to hear that you’ve figured out something that consistently works when you’re put in a position to lead.

 And you need to sound somewhat reasonable and easy to get along with.
-Sound likeable.
+Sound likable.
 Don’t make yourself sound like a dictator or somebody who leads by bossing everyone around.
 It’s ineffective and definitely won’t get you hired.

 After you answer the basic question and describe your general style of leadership, I recommend you ask the hiring manager if they want you to go into more detail.